Table of Contents

 The buyer will condition their commitment to follow through with the purchase on reaching a certain threshold of target shareholder participation by a specified date (usually at least 20 days from the tender offer).
 Usually that threshold is a majority (> 50%), which is the minimum required to legally move to the next step without having to negotiate with minority shareholders.

-Achieving at least 50% ownership after the tender offer enables the acquirer to proceed with a back-end merger, a second step which forces the minority shareholders to convert their shares for the consideration offered by the acquirer.
+Achieving at least 50% ownership after the tender offer enables the acquirer to proceed with a back-end merger (squeeze out merger), a second step which forces the minority shareholders to convert their shares for the consideration offered by the acquirer.

 When more than 50% but less than 90% of shares were acquired in the tender offer, the process is called a long form merger and involves additional filing and disclosure requirements on the part of the acquirer.
 A successful outcome for the acquirer, however, is generally assured; it just takes a while.